kyma-project/kyma/docs/serverless/08-05-set-external-docker-registry.md

   ACR
   </summary>

-Create an Azure Container Registry (ACR) and a service principal.
+Create an ACR and a service principal.
 Follow these steps:

 1. Run the `export {VARIABLE}={value}` command to set up the following environment variables, where: